The ultimate guide to China's apps beyond the Great Firewall

 Youku is cooler than YouTube

-Before Douyin, there was Youku (ku in Chinese meaning "cool"), commonly seen as China's version of YouTube -- which, by the way, you can't access in China.
+Before Douyin, there was Youku ("ku" in Chinese means "cool"), commonly seen as China's version of YouTube -- which, by the way, you can't access in China.

-It's awesome because so much of its content that comes with Mandarin Chinese subtitles.
+It's awesome because so much of its content comes with Mandarin Chinese subtitles.
 That's how I picked up Cantonese and some Korean.
-Unlike YouTube though, ads run for about a minute if you're a non-member, so grab your popcorn and a drink before settling down to binge your favourite shows.
+Unlike YouTube, though, ads run for about a minute if you're a nonmember, so grab your popcorn and a drink before settling down to binge your favorite shows.

 Other popular streaming platforms you can check out include Tencent Video and iQiyi, which is a bit like Netflix.